smellems/gcconnex/docs/CodeGCC/TeamOSS_HackerSlides.md

 ---

 ### Departmental Activity Tabs
-Tabs to the Activity page that enables users to only there own department's activity as we all other activity (not your department).
+* Tabs on the Activity page that allows you to see separate streams of activity.

+* For example, a tab for your own department and tabs for other departments of your choice.

 ---

-### Last minute Bonus - Friendly time
+### Last-minute Bonus - Friendly time
-Show the date and time of posts instead of : "x days ago".
+* Show the date and time of posts instead of "x days ago".

 ---

 ## Open Source plugins
-* Embed extender *
+* Embed extender
-* Etherpad *
+* Etherpad
-* Activity tabs (Added Departmental Activity Tabs)
+* Departmental activity tabs
-* Friendly Time *
+* Friendly time

-__* No modfications to these plugins!__
+__No modifications are needed for these plugins!__

 ---

 ## ToDo
 * Embed videos using HTML5
 * Embed Etherpads in GCConnex
-* Install Etherpad inside the GC fireall
+* Install Etherpad inside the GC firewall
-* Add filter to Other departments Activity tab so that you can select a department
+* Add filter to activity tabs for other departments so that you can select a department
 * Format time using ISO date format

 ---

-## The code on github:
+### The code on github
 https://github.com/smellems/gcconnex

-## A URL to run the application:
+### A URL to run the application
 http://pchgc.ca/dev/gcconnex/